SAP/odata-vocabularies/UI.md

 *Criticality*|[CriticalityType](#CriticalityType)|
 *CriticalityRepresentation*|[CriticalityRepresentationType](#CriticalityRepresentationType)|Decides if criticality is visualized in addition by means of an icon
 *IconUrl*|URL|
-Target|AnnotationPath|Annotation path MUST end in vCard.Contact, vCard.Address, UI.DataPoint or UI.Chart
+Target|AnnotationPath|Annotation path MUST end in Communication.Contact, Communication.Address, UI.DataPoint or UI.Chart

 ## <a name="DataFieldForActionAbstract"></a>*DataFieldForActionAbstract*: [DataFieldAbstract](#DataFieldAbstract)
 Abstract type to bundle DataFieldForAction and DataFieldForIntentBasedNavigation